HITTPATEL/Anthropologie-Clone/README.md

     My contribution to this project:

-    1. I worked on the home page and tried to clone it exactly like the original website’s page specifically when it comes to the carousel, banners
+    1. I worked on the home page and tried to clone it exactly like the original website’s page specifically when it comes to the carousel, banners.

     2. Worked on almost every page of the website in terms of syncing all the pages together and fixing the issue and as well as on the functionality of the website.